senocak/Chrome-Extension-For-Bip-Web/ARTICLE.md

 # 🔐 Bip Web Privacy Extension: Technical Architecture and Open-Source Journey

-In an era where digital privacy has become more crucial than ever, an **open-source** Chrome extension is changing how developers and users approach privacy on Bip Web.
-Meet the **Bip Web Privacy Extension** – a sophisticated, community-driven tool that demonstrates how modern web technologies can create elegant privacy solutions.
+In an era where digital privacy has become more crucial than ever, this **open-source** Chrome extension demonstrates how modern web technologies can create elegant privacy solutions for Bip Web users.
+Built entirely in the open with React, TypeScript, and Chrome's Manifest V3, this community-driven tool showcases best practices in extension development while solving real-world privacy challenges through intelligent blur effects and granular user controls.

 ## 🚀 The Open-Source Approach to Digital Privacy